-The Company is not subject to external restriction in using its capital resources other than the obligation in connection with the Alaska Pyramid and San Diego Bay Projects, and land payments under the Contact and the Copper Creek Project.
+The Company is not subject to external restriction in using its capital resources other than the payments under the Contact and the Copper Creek Project.

 The Company is a resource exploration stage company, which does not generate any revenue and has been relying on equity-based financing to fund its operations.
-As at September 30, 2019, the Company was not able to finance its day to day activities from its operations and had a working capital deficiency of \$197,515.
+As at March 31, 2020, the Company was not able to finance its day to day activities from its operations and had a working capital deficiency of \$214,733.
+In order to eliminate the working capital deficiency, the Company raised \$489,980 cash for the issuance of 8,166,333 common shares, issued 1 million shares for the settlement of obligation of \$70,000 in February 2020, and 1,350,000 common shares for \$81,000 in May 2020.